aubrieta/recipes/markdown/banana-pancakes.md

   - Mash the [bananas].
   - Mix the [flour], [cinammon], and [baking powder].
   - In another bowl, whisk the [egg], [milk], and mashed [bananas].
-  - Add 1 tbsp [butter] to a pan and heat on medium.
+  - Add 1 tsp [butter] to a pan and heat on medium.
+Add more as needed.
   - Add the wet mixture to the dry mixture and mix until combined to form a batter.
   - Pour a portion of the batter on the pan.
 Cook on one side until bubbles form on top.
 Flip, and then cook on the other for another few minutes.
   - Continue iteratively until out of batter, adding more [butter] to the pan as needed.